gideon-ogunbanjo/ModelX/README.md

 Comparing the metrics, the Linear Regression is the best pick because it has a better model accuracy (98%).

+### Deployment:
+ModelX will be deployed on Streamlit as soon as production is complete.

 ### Conclusion:
 ModelX is a powerful tool for predicting body fat percentage and assessing an individual's chances of becoming a supermodel.
 By utilizing advanced machine learning techniques, ModelX can provide accurate predictions and help identify individuals who may be suitable for a career in modeling.